-- 14.1 It is essential that children are safeguarded from potentially harmful and inappropriate online material.
-As well as educating children about online risks, we have appropriate and effective filtering and monitoring systems in place to limit the risk of children being exposed to inappropriate content, subjected to harmful online interaction with other users and to ensure their own personal online behaviour does not put them at risk.
-These filtering and monitoring systems are reviewed regularly to ensure their effectiveness. - 14.2 These filtering and monitoring systems block harmful and inappropriate content, and we take care to ensure that they do not unreasonably impact on teaching and learning.
+- 15.1 It is essential that children are safeguarded from potentially harmful and inappropriate online material.
+As well as educating children about online risks, we have appropriate and effective filtering and monitoring systems in place to limit the risk of children being exposed to inappropriate content, subjected to harmful online interaction with other users and to ensure their own personal online behaviour does not put them at risk. - 15.2 These filtering and monitoring systems block harmful and inappropriate content, and we take care to ensure that they do not unreasonably impact on teaching and learning.
 The systems are reviewed regularly (at least annually) to ensure their effectiveness, and staff have been identified and assigned suitable roles and responsibilities to manage these systems.
-We also have effective monitoring strategies in place to meet the safeguarding needs of our pupils. - 14.3 We tell parents and carers what filtering and monitoring systems we use, so they can understand how we work to keep children safe. - 14.4 We will also inform parents and carers of what we are asking children to do online, including the sites they need to access, and with whom they will be interacting online. - 14.5 Online safety risks can be categorised into four areas of risk: - Content: being exposed to illegal, inappropriate or harmful content such as pornography, fake news, misogyny, self-harm, suicide, radicalisation and extremism - Contact: being subjected to harmful online interaction with other users such as peer to peer pressure and adults posing as children or young adults to groom or exploit children - Conduct: personal online behaviour that increases the likelihood of, or causes, harm such as making, sending and receiving explicit images, sharing other explicit images and online bullying - Commerce: risks such as online gambling, inappropriate advertising, phishing or financial scams. - 14.6 All staff are aware of these risk areas and should report any concerns to the DSL.
+We also have effective monitoring strategies in place to meet the safeguarding needs of our pupils. - 15.3 We tell parents and carers what filtering and monitoring systems we use, so they can understand how we work to keep children safe. - We will also inform parents and carers of what we are asking children to do online, including the sites they need to access, and with whom they will be interacting online. - 15.5 Online safety risks can be categorised into four areas of risk: - Content: being exposed to illegal, inappropriate or harmful content such as pornography, fake news, misogyny, self-harm, suicide, radicalisation and extremism - Contact: being subjected to harmful online interaction with other users such as peer to peer pressure and adults posing as children or young adults to groom or exploit children - Conduct: personal online behaviour that increases the likelihood of, or causes, harm such as making, sending and receiving explicit images, sharing other explicit images and online bullying - Commerce: risks such as online gambling, inappropriate advertising, phishing or financial scams. - 15.6 All staff are aware of these risk areas and should report any concerns to the DSL.

-15 Handheld devices and cameras
+16 [EYFS ONLY] Handheld devices and cameras

-15.1 Personal devices are only to be used by staff when on a designated break away from the pupils.
-At all other times, personal devices are to be switched off.

-- 15.2 School devices are only to be used by staff for work purposes.
-Photographs and videos of the pupils are only to be taken on school devices. - 15.3 Images of the pupils will only be used in accordance with our Data Protection Policy
+- 16.1 The school] has a separate policy regarding the safe use of mobiles and cameras.
+This includes: - 16.1.1 Personal devices are only to be used by staff when on a designated break away from the pupils.
+At all other times, personal devices are to be switched off. - 16.1.2 School devices are only to be used by staff for work purposes.
+Photographs and videos of the pupils are only to be taken on school devices. - 16.1.3 Images of the pupils will only be used in accordance with our Data Protection Policy [download.asp (humbereducationtrust.co.uk).

-16 Domestic abuse
+17 Domestic abuse